Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-where $T_a(X)\defeq\inf\{t\geq 0;X_t=a\}$ for any $\{X_t\}$, and $\{\dot\gamma_t\}$ is a circular Brownian motion (i.e. a one-dimensional Brownian motion mod $2\pi$) independent of $\{\lvert Z_t \rvert\}$. \end{itemize} In particular, the clock process $\int_0^t\d s/\lvert Z_s\rvert^2$ of the angular part in \eqref{Z:skewproduct} takes the same form as the clock process in the skew-product representation of planar Brownian motion \cite[(2.11) Theorem on p.193]{RY}.
-Hence, by inverting $\{Z_t;t<T_0(Z)\}$ back to planar Brownian motion [see \eqref{T0-1}], the above setting is heuristically enough similar to the Brownian approximations discussed in Section~\ref{sec:intro} for $\{P^\beta_t\}$.
+In particular, the clock process $\int_0^t\d s/\lvert Z_s\rvert^2$ of the angular part in \eqref{Z:skewproduct} takes the same form as the clock process in the skew-product representation of planar Brownian motion \cite[(2.11) Theorem on p.193]{RY}.
+Also, \eqref{T0-1} allows inverting $\{Z_t;t<T_0(Z)\}$ back to planar Brownian motion, so the above setting is \emph{heuristically} enough similar to the Brownian approximations discussed in Section~\ref{sec:intro} for $\{P^\beta_t\}$.
 Furthermore, we expect nothing else from $\{Z_t\}$ in the limit of $\alpha\searrow 0$ due to the functional analytic \emph{universality} suggested by \cite[Theorem~2.2]{AGHH:2D}.
-This is so because the theorem from \cite{AGHH:2D} constructs the Hamiltonian of the relative motion as \emph{all} the self-adjoint extensions of the Laplacian restricted to $\C_0^\infty(\Bbb C\setminus\{0\})$, the set of $\C^\infty$-functions with compact support in $\Bbb C\setminus\{0\}$.
-Here, the self-adjoint extensions from \cite[Theorem~2.2]{AGHH:2D} are exactly the Laplacian and the operators $\Delta_\beta$ described before \eqref{def:DBG} for generating $\{P^\beta_t\}$.
+This is so because that theorem from \cite{AGHH:2D} constructs the Hamiltonian of the relative motion as \emph{all} the self-adjoint extensions of the Laplacian restricted to $\C_0^\infty(\Bbb C\setminus\{0\})$, the set of $\C^\infty$-functions with compact support in $\Bbb C\setminus\{0\}$.
+Here, the self-adjoint extensions from \cite[Theorem~2.2]{AGHH:2D} range over exactly the Laplacian $\Delta_z$ and the operators $\Delta_\beta$ described before \eqref{def:DBG} for $\{P^\beta_t\}$.